 LAX is undergoing an amazing transformation.
 Get updates, tips and all the latest happenings.

-Renovations resulting in sidewalk and vehicle lane closures may cause traffic backups, so be sure to read up on the construction impacts if you're traveling this month.
+Terminal renovations, roadway impacts and walkway restrictions may cause traffic backups, so be sure to read up on the construction impacts if you're traveling this month.
 Learn more here.

 Try New LA Tastes from Terminals 4-8

 Explore any restaurant between Terminal 4 through Terminal 8 without going back through security!
 Our new concession maps on the Terminal Updates pages will show you open restaurants and walking times.

 EFFECTIVE MARCH 6, 2015